TDAILab/tutorial-template/docs/source/workflow.rst

 - Manual Approve : How to implement a pipeline that requires two or more approvals in CodePipeline
 - Deploy to Dev : to deploy the model to development environment.
 - Deploy to Prob : to deploy the model to production environment.
-- stepfunctions : to visualize and manipulate the flow of processing by defining each process of 　　　　　　　 the application as a step.
+- stepfunctions : to visualize and manipulate the flow of processing by defining each process of 　　　　　 　 the application as a step. edit with GUI
+      - Lambda
+      - Training job
+      - Batch prediction
+      - Processing job